bm13563/Reach.js/README.md

 ## So what is it?

 It's a tool for creating single-file components without the use of render functions or transpilers.
 Transpilers are bulky and render functions are messy.
-Reach eliminates the need for both, enabling it to become simultaneously bulky and messy
+Reach doesn't use either, and in doing so becomes more bulky AND more messy

 Components are built from html + css strings, which can be injected with event handlers via string templating.
 Reach uses class-based components to handle state.
 A basic component might look like this: